Yannick H.,

 Servers, backup systems, network equipment.
 Storage.
 Telephony.
 Power for the server room.
 Cooling.

-That's quickly 50,000 to 150,000 francs per year - depending on complexity.
+That can easily be 50,000 to 150,000 francs per year - depending on complexity.

 Operating systems, virtualization, backup, security, collaboration tools.
 Maybe database licenses.